RedisGraph/RedisGraph/docs/commands/graph.constraint-drop.md

 <details open><summary><code>NODE label | RELATIONSHIP reltype</code></summary>

-is the graph entity type (`NODE` or `RELATIONSHIP`) and the name of the node label or relationship type on which the constraint should be enforced.
+is the graph entity type (`NODE` or `RELATIONSHIP`) and the name of the node label or relationship type on which the constraint is enforced.

 </details>